 What is a Profits Interest?

 Most (not all) LLCs with multiple members are treated as partnerships for tax purposes.
 Partnership tax status means that many of the tax rules applicable to LLCs are different than the tax rules for corporations.
 One of these is that tax partnerships can grant profits interests.
-A profits interest designed to comply with the IRS safe harbor rules represents an ownership interest in the future growth of the company but *not* an interest in the current value of the company.
-The fact that the profits interest does not participate in the current value of the company – and the corollary that for it to have value, the worth of the underlying company must increase over time – is what makes the magic.
+A profits interest in an LLC designed to comply with the IRS safe harbor rules represents an ownership interest in the future growth of the company but *not* an interest in the current value of the company.
+The fact that the profits interest in an LLC taxed as a partnership does not participate in the current value of the company – and the corollary that for it to have value, the worth of the underlying company must increase over time – is what makes the magic.
 The IRS deems that this interest in future growth has no readily determinable value at the time of grant and thus that the grant is tax free.

 Can Profits Interest Be Vested?